rubendm92/prsls-online-aug-2021/16_How to include async event sources in e2e tests/README.md

 From which we're able to identify where the message was sent from.

-6. As good house-keeping and to allows us to reference it from the tests.
-Let's add the SQS queue's name to the stack outputs so it can be captured into our `.env` file.
+6. As good house-keeping, let's add the SQS queue's name to the stack outputs so we can capture it somehow.

 Add the following to the `resources.Outputs` section.